chayhuixiang/block-shuffle/README.md

 # Block Shuffle 1.17+

-Block shuffle is a minecraft minigame inspired by Dream.\n Instead of having to install minecraft plugins, here's a data-pack that allows you to run the minigame in vanilla minecraft!
+Block shuffle is a minecraft minigame inspired by Dream.\
+Instead of having to install minecraft plugins, here's a data-pack that allows you to run the minigame in vanilla minecraft!

 ## Installation
-This datapack can be installed just like any other minecraft vanilla datapack.\n Installation instructions for both multiplayer and singleplayer can be found here: https://minecraft.fandom.com/wiki/Tutorials/Installing_a_data_pack
+This datapack can be installed just like any other minecraft vanilla datapack.\
+Installation instructions for both multiplayer and singleplayer can be found here: https://minecraft.fandom.com/wiki/Tutorials/Installing_a_data_pack

 ## Rules